j0sephsasson/numpy-RNN/README.md

 ## Next Steps
 * Different optimizers/loss functions/activation functions, etc...
 * Right now the 'LSTMSequential' class is sort of hard coded in nature, meaning it needs to be in the form of Embedding -> LSTM -> Dense
-* I want to abstract this even more so we can stack LSTMs, perform TimeDistributed functions, etc..
+* I want to abstract this even more so we can stack LSTMs, Dense layers, utilize pre-trained embeddings, etc..

 ## Notes
 * Attempts to mimic the keras implementation